 It is also known by the name garbanzo / cici bean/ kabuli chana.
 It is beige colored, larger seed with a smooth coat.
 Chickpea is a popular ingredient in Indian and Mediterranean diet for making curries, hummus, falafal, soups and salads.
 It is an excellent source of protein but also have a higher fat content.

-Chickpea (garbanzo) flour is made from actual chickpeas and is popular in Italian cuisine for making pancakes.
+Chickpea (garbanzo) flour is made from beige or white chickpeas and is popular in Italian cuisine for making pancakes.
 It is available in specialty stores and in Italian shops and goes by the name garbanzo bean flour or farina di ceci.
 Besan found in Indian stores is not made by this bean.
 You’ll read about it under Chana daal.